It’s springtime, and that means that the lethal copperhead snake is starting to emerge to enjoy the sunny weather.

 What do you think, would you be able to spot a copperhead in your path?

-Let us know below, and don’t forget to SHARE this important information as the snakes come out of hibernation!
+And don’t forget to SHARE this important information with friends and family as snakes come out of hibernation this summer!